 My son asked, “When can I get a skateboard?” to which I responded, “When you can ride the scooter well.”
 My reasoning was: First master the scooter, then you can get a skateboard.

-Except my son didn’t take it like that.
+Except he didn’t take it like that.
 He sniffled and asked, “Why would you say that?”
-All he had heard was that he hadn’t mastered the scooter yet.
+All he had heard was that he wasn’t riding the scooter well.

 I felt stung.
-This was the first time I could recall he had hurled hurtful words at me.
-And even though I knew the reason—he assumed I thought he wasn’t good with the scooter—I was shocked to hear my sweet boy be so angry with me.
+This was the first time I could recall he had hurled angry words at me.
+And even though I knew the reason—that I thought he wasn’t good with the scooter—I was shocked to hear my sweet boy be so upset with me.

 What to do when your child says hurtful things to you

 At some point or another, we’ll all hear hurtful words from our kids.